prateekguptaiiitk/Calculator/README.md

 ![alt text](https://github.com/prateekguptaiiitk/Calculator/blob/master/Calculator/Calculator/screenshots/Calculator.png)

 ## How to use
-Just download source code and unzip the downloaded folder and opne project in Xcode.
+Just download source code and unzip the downloaded folder and open project in Xcode.

 #### Using Terminal: